 Employees are required to abide by the provisions of the district's acceptable use agreement and administrative procedures.
-Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary and legal action.
-Employees with questions about computer use and data management can contact the technology director or superintendent.
+Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary and/or legal action.
+Employees with questions about computer use and data management can contact Aiden Everett.